pagalvin/tsbook/chapter03_PracticalConsiderations.md

 From here on out, I assume that you have selected an IDE and that your IDE is connected to a task runner that automatically compiles your TypeScript whenever you make a change and save.

 ## Debugging

+When I first started working with TypeScript, one of my very first thoughts was - how do I debug TypeScript?
+It turns out to be very simple and natural.

+Web browsers such as Chrome Internet Explorer and Firefox provide great debugging tools.
+This book's examples all use Chrome.
+These tools work with plain JavaScript.
+Here's a video showing some code that iterates over a collection of objects:

+/**video: show plain javascript editing

+That's all well and find but how does it work with TypeScript?

+First, the TypeScript compiler aims to generate human-readable JavaScript.
+As a result, it's relatively easy to reason about.
+Here's that same JavaScript example re-written in TypeScript:

+...

+It looks pretty similar to its plain JavaScript counterpart.
+Here's one of the debugging experiences when you transpile and deploy to a web server:

+//** video: show transpiled JS debugging

+That's useful but it's also clearly awkward.
+And in some cases, the generated JS wanders pretty far from its TypeScript roots.
+Thankfully, the TypeScript compiler will generate map files for us.
+These provide a connection between the actual JavaScript the brower is running and its parent TypeScript source code.

+Here's the same experience, but this time using a map file:

+/** video show using a map file

+Map files are pretty interesting things in and of themselves.
+They don't just work for TypeScript, they work more generally with any JavaScript related source.
+For instance, in development situations, you'll often minimize your JavaScript but provide a map file that maps the minimized source back to its unminified state.
+Other languages, like ClosureScript, use map files.
+The point here is that map files weren't invented for TypeScript, TypeScript simply leverages this existing feature.

+# Summary

+We write our TypeScript source using our favorite text editor which itself is usually part of our favorite Integrated Development Environment.
+The TypeScript compiler generates plain JavaScript based off our TypeScript source.
+This is a good thing, since web browsers know how to run JavaScript.

+That generated source is, for the most part, human readable.
+That gives us a tolerable debugging experience.
+However, we get a first class debugging experience by using map files.

+That's enough big picture background.
+It's now finally time introduce static types, starting with the next chapter.

 map files
 walking through the debugger